 This is the last thing the US, Gulf States and Israel want to see – a well-armed, highly trained and experienced defense force that can handle jihadis like a marshmallow-roast party.
 It would be a template for others to follow, showing that regional coalitions are needed to defeat the Western proxy terrorism regime-change tool.

 We saw, on Trump’s Saudi trip visit, the roll out of making Iran the new bogeyman-hoax once again, after the secret nuclear weapons hoax was destroyed in the P5+1 deal.
 We will be watching the Battle for the Border very closely to see that, if it does not go well for the US, will it send the armored division it has in Jordan into Damascus with NATO and Israeli air cover, claiming it to be an anti-terrorist operation.
 Someone out there thinks you really can just make it all up.
 His name is Donald… JD ]

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 – First aired … May 26, 2017 –

 In this episode of The Debate, Press TV has conducted an interview with Jim W. Dean, a managing editor and columnist of the Veterans Today, from Atlanta, and Michael Lane, the founder of the American Institute for Foreign Policy in Washington, to discuss the Syrian army’s latest advances in the battle against Daesh militants.

 The UN has raised the alarm about civilian casualties, mainly at the hands of the US-led coalition, while others continue to call for America to respect Syria’s sovereignty.

-Posted by Jim W. Dean, Managing Editor on May 27, 2017, With 3166 Reads Filed under Russia, World.
+Posted by Jim W. Dean, Managing Editor on May 27, 2017, With 3196 Reads Filed under Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.